bjw-s-labs/home-ops/k8s/clusters/cluster-1/manifests/rook-ceph-external/cluster/nfs-ganesha.md

 ## Create Ceph client keyrings
 Create these on the PVE servers and import them

+ I used https://pve.proxmox.com/wiki/User:Grin/Ceph_Object_Gateway to get the commands.
+Modifying them as needed

 nfs-ganesha client permissions
 ```
 caps mds = "allow rw"